In this Article

 The availability of online programs depends on your state and local area.
 When you’re looking at EMT programs, it’s important to make sure they’re approved by your state.
 You won’t be able to take a state or NREMT exam if your educational program isn’t approved by your state.

 Your salary will depend on your certification level, experience, and local area.
-The U.S. Bureau of Labor Statistics (BLS) groups EMTs and paramedics together for its salary data.
+The U.S. Bureau of Labor Statistics (BLS) groups EMTs and paramedics separately for its salary data.

 |State||Median Salary||Bottom 10%||Top 10%|